 This article will address the potential legal issues landlords face when leasing property to retail marijuana establishments and recommend methods to mitigate such problems.

-What are Marijuana Establishments?
+What Are Marijuana Establishments?

 “Retail Marijuana Establishments” refer to a wide array of businesses associated with the growing, processing, and selling cannabis products.
 Among such facilities are: